dradoaica/Detecting.Objects.In.Images.With.ONNX.In.ML.NET/README.md

 ### ML.NET: Configure the model

-The first step is to create an empty dataview as we just need schema of data while configuring up model.
+The first step is to create an empty data view as we just need schema of data while configuring up model.

 ```csharp
 var data = mlContext.Data.LoadFromTextFile<ImageNetData>(imagesLocation, hasHeader: true);